dayanbatuofu/Value_Appro_Game/README.md

 * `./validation_scripts/trajectory_with_value_relu.py`: visualize saftety performance for value network (relu as activation function), data used for paper is ready.
 * `./validation_scripts/trajectory_with_value_sine.py`: visualize saftety performance for value network (sine as activation function), data used for paper is ready.
 * `./validation_scripts/trajectory_with_value_gelu.py`: visualize saftety performance for value network (gelu as activation function, only for case 1).
-* `./validation_scripts/value_generation_tanh.py`: measure the MAEs of value and control input predictions across the test trajectories (only for case 1).
 * `./validation_scripts/action_compute_tanh_initial state.py`: present measure the MAEs of control input prediction for initial state space (only for case 1), data used for paper is ready.
 * `./validation_scripts/action_compute_tanh_expanded state.py`: present measure the MAEs of control input prediction for expanded state space (only for case 1), data used for paper is ready.
 * `./validation_scripts/value_compute_tanh_initial state.py`: present measure the MAEs of value prediction for initial state space (only for case 1), data used for paper is ready.
 * `./validation_scripts/value_compute_tanh_expanded state.py`: present measure the MAEs of value prediction for expanded state space (only for case 1), data used for paper is ready.
 * `./validation_scripts/valuecontour_generate_epigraphical.py`: generate value contour for EL method.
-* `./validation_scripts/valuecontour_generate_hybrid.py`: generate value contour for HL method.
 * `./validation_scripts/valuecontour_gt_plot.py`: plot value contour in Fig 4.
 Download the ground truth data before plotting: <a href="https://drive.google.com/file/d/1KGnf94P3VrXH3JRKBiz5ME1Y2WYy4Mzi/view?usp=sharing"> link.
 * `./validation_scripts/frequency_generation.py`: implement FFT for value approximation in Case 1,2,3.
 * `./validation_scripts/frequency_plot.py`: plot FFT of approximated value in d1-d2 domain, shown in Fig 13, data used for paper is ready.